-The Charleston Bending Brace system is designed to obtain direct, as well as subtle, benefits from the practice of an exercise program supervised by a Registered Physical Therapist.
+The Original Bending Brace system is designed to obtain direct as well as subtile benefits from the exercise program supervised by a Registered Physical Therapist.
 The therapist is able to recognize the strengths and deficits of each individual patient make recommendations, set up programs, and document results.
-The therapist may also serve as a patient's and family's motivator by altering the program at intervals to freshen the routine.
+The therapist may also serve as a patient's and family's motivator by altering the program at intervals to freshen theroutine.